tasuqilt/Tamazight-Wordlist/README.md

 ISO Code 639-2: kab

-Tamazight (Kabyle) Wordlist is created from open source documents such as Tatoeba and Common Voice.
+Tamazight (Kabyle) Wordlist is created automatically from open source documents such as Tatoeba and Common Voice.
 File naming and size:

     top_1000_words.txt  — ~1,000 most common words